Perth – Melbourne – Perth Tour

 Day 7: Coral Bay / Ningaloo Reef Marine Park – Carnarvon

 B – Ride in a glass-bottom boat over the colourful coral reef.
-If you want, you can snorkel and explore the corals on your own.
+If you want, you can snorkel and explore the corals independently.
 The hotel is right on the beach; on offer, guided snorkelling or diving tours are an option.
-In the early afternoon, we continue to Carnarvon
+In the early afternoon, we continue to Carnarvon.

 Day 8: Carnarvon – Monkey Mia

-B – After a short sightseeing tour, we continue towards Monkey Mia with a visit to Shell Beach and Hamelin Poo.
-At Eagle Bluff, where, with little luck, you may see dolphins, whale sharks, dugongs, manta rays and humpback whales.
+B – After a short sightseeing tour, we continue towards Monkey Mia with a visit to Shell Beach, Hamelin Poo, and Eagle Bluff (just by high tide), where, with little luck, you may see dolphins, whale sharks, dugongs, manta rays and humpback whales.
 Finally, the day ends at the Monkey Mia Resort.

 Day 9: Monkey Mia Kalbarri National Park